Jon Klein (media executive): CNN

 In late 2005, Klein named Anderson Cooper, who had become renowned for his coverage of Hurricane Katrina, as anchor of CNN's 10pm hour, and released Aaron Brown, who had anchored NewsNight in that hour since 2001.
 The stated goal was to make CNN more competitive in prime time through aggressive reporting.
 In 2008, Cooper's program, AC 360, became the #1 rated cable news show among adults 25-54, a first for the network in that time period.

 Klein attempted to hire Keith Olbermann away from MSNBC in 2006 to replace the struggling Paula Zahn at 8:00 pm.
 The idea was rejected by Jim Walton, president of CNN Worldwide, and Phil Kent, chief executive officer of Turner Broadcasting, of which CNN is a part.
 Instead, Campbell Brown was hired away from NBC News as CNN's 8 pm anchor.
 Her program never caught on in the ratings, and she left the network in the spring of 2010.
 In November 2009, Lou Dobbs announced that he had decided to leave the network to pursue advocacy journalism more freely.
 Klein replaced him with John King as the 7pm anchor, and named Candy Crowley, a longtime political reporter, to replace King as host of the Sunday morning talk show, "State of the Union."

 In 2008, Klein hired Fareed Zakaria, then editor of Newsweek International, to host Fareed Zakaria GPS, a weekly Sunday talk show focused on global affairs.
 Zakaria recently left Newsweek to join Time magazine, a corporate cousin of CNN's under the Time Warner umbrella.

 Faced with declining ratings in prime time in the year following the Obama inauguration, Klein hired Eliot Spitzer, the former governor of New York, and Kathleen Parker, a Pulitzer Prize-winning columnist for the Washington Post, to anchor a new 8 pm program; Parker Spitzer debuted in October 2010, shortly after Klein left the network in September and Ken Jautz, former head of CNN's HLN, became the president of CNN/US.
 Klein also recruited and hired Piers Morgan to replace Larry King as host of the network's 9 pm interview show.

-In 2017, Jon Klein made a venture into the Crypto Currency Trading Business and he scored a high point investing with Wp spinger Investment hence he became a top investor, he has since taken to private teachings and is now a Life Guard to new investors seeking to invest in the trend of the moment.